marcusbotacin/1001-Nights/README.md

 The *Tools* directory contains scripts I've written to help parsing and data analysis.

+## Deobfuscation

+The *Deobfuscation* directory contains some simple function I have written to obfuscate/deobfuscate/understand the samples presented as example on 2017's paper.

 ## Plot

 On the *Plot* directory, you can find gnuplot data and scripts for reproducing some graphs from the paper.
 If you are interested on how we automated script generation, take a look [here](https://github.com/marcusbotacin/Writing.Tools.git).